adithyasampath/SSM-VO/README.md

 We take inspiration from MotionHint paper for defining a Motion model for SSM-VO models like MonoDepth2 to avoid the local minima probelm in teir consistency loss.

-1. PPNet Motion model, as seen `networks/PPNet` is defined as sequence models like LSTM, Stacked LSTM, GRU, Stacked GRU, and Transformer.
+1. PPNet Motion model, as seen `networks/PPNet.py` is defined as sequence models like LSTM, Stacked LSTM, GRU, Stacked GRU, and Transformer.

-2. define the dataloader in `networks\ppnet_dataloader`, with pose centralisation and scale augmentation.
+2. define the dataloader in `networks\ppnet_dataloader.py`, with pose centralisation and scale augmentation.

-3. itionally, we also define the loss function for the PPNet model as a modified negative log likelihood loss in `network\ppnet_loss`.
+3. itionally, we also define the loss function for the PPNet model as a modified negative log likelihood loss in `network\ppnet_loss.py`.

-4. We define the training and validation helper functions in `networks\ppnet_trainer`.
+4. We define the training and validation helper functions in `networks\ppnet_trainer.py`.

-5. Finally, to train the PPNet model, we run `networks\ppnet_main`.
+5. Finally, to train the PPNet model, we run `networks\ppnet_main.py`.
 Once we have a trained PPNet Motion model, we use it to train the end-to-end network with MonoDepth2 SSM-VO using the steps described in the original repository below.

 --------------------------------------------------------------------------------------------------------------------------------------------------
 # MotionHint: Self-Supervised Monocular Visual Odometry with Motion Constraints